sleepsheee/Farm/README.md

 REST API
-- [GET]     http://example.com/users (get a list of all users)
+- [GET]     example: http://example.com/users (get a list of all users)
-- [POST]    http://example.com/users (create a new user)
+- [POST]    example: http://example.com/users (create a new user)
-- [GET]     http://example.com/users/1 (getting only a single user based on the id that is in the URL)
+- [GET]     example: http://example.com/users/1 (getting only a single user based on the id that is in the URL)
-- [PUT]     http://example.com/users/1 (update a user with the given ID)
+- [PUT]     example: http://example.com/users/1 (update a user with the given ID)
-- [DELETE]  http://example.com/users/1 (deleting a user with a specific ID)
+- [DELETE]  example: http://example.com/users/1 (deleting a user with a specific ID)